We’re back and ready to waltz the night away!

 Any inquiries regarding the formal ball, dress code, or song requests may be made at email@example.com.

 T-shirts or casual shirts, jeans, shorts of any kind, sneakers, sandals, bare feet, flip-flops, large props, weapons (real or fake), large wings, mascot costumes, spiked belts, masks or headgear that obstruct your vision, costumes made from fishnets, other sheer material, armor, chainmail, or duct tape.
 No extremely tight fitting clothing.
 No rave gear or fake hair dreads.
 No revealing clothing whether it is the chest, belly, back or legs.
-No wet liquids on your person such as body paint or fake blood.
+No wet liquids on your person such as body paint or fake blood (body paint is allowed so long as it is dried and sealed).
 No long trains on dresses/skirts.
 No wigs or head pieces that are a hindrance to your vision or to others around you.

 Allowed under certain Circumstances::